IAudioDeviceManager

 testAudioFilePath

-• Supported file formats: wav, mp3, m4a, and aac.
+• Supported file formats: wav, mp3, m4a, aac.

-• Supported file sample rates: 8000, 16000, 32000, 44100, and 48000 Hz.
+• Supported sampling rates: 8000, 16000, 32000, 44100, 48000.

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 startRecordingDeviceTest

-Starts the audio capturing device test.
+Starts the audio recording device test.

 abstract startRecordingDeviceTest(indicationInterval: number): number;